emiliofidalgo/bimos/README.md

 ## Conditions of use

-OBINDEX is distributed under the terms of the [BSD License] (http://github.com/emiliofidalgo/obindex/blob/master/LICENSE).
+BIMOS is distributed under the terms of the [GPL3 License] (http://github.com/emiliofidalgo/bimos/blob/master/LICENSE).

 ## Installation